dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 > "What would the hero in your story do?" <= This, I like.

-Your story will make your brand and your identity more relatable.
+Your story will make your brand and your identity more relateable.
 When you and your cofounders faced adversity, how did you overcome it?
 When it looked like things were hopeless, what did you do?
 Did you build yourself up from nothing?
 Or were you just handed and opportunity?
 What mistakes did you make and why?
-What strained your relationships with your team and what comprimises did you make to account for that?
+What strained your relationships with your team and what compromises did you make to account for that?
 How did you build your team and cultivate your relationships?
-What values did you stress when deciding the kind of culture you would imbute into your startup or project?
+What values did you stress when deciding the kind of culture you would imbue into your startup or project?
 When were you closest to giving up and what kept you going?
 What tools do you use when you find yourself or your team struggling or getting blocked up?
 Many of the toxic problems that seep into a team and corrode their